irworkshop/accountability_datacleaning/R_campfin/la/lobbyists/docs/la_exp_diary.md

 Data sources
 ============

-The data was obtained from the Louisiana Ethics Administration Program via a public record request.
+The data was obtained from the Louisiana Ethics Administration Program via a public records request.
 Expenditures are as current as December 9, 2020.

 ``` r
 # where dfs this document knit?